 I’ve been seeing these hot glue snowflakes floating around Pinterest and I instantly thought that they would look beautiful as a DIY cake topper.
+Hot glue gun crafts are fun and interesting, so why not give it a try?
 After some trial and error, I figured out an easy way to make these pretty snowflakes.

 I think these snowflake cake toppers look just lovely for a winter birthday, new year’s celebration or Christmas cake!
 Stick them in a store bought cake and you can instantly impress your guests.